-Chronic fatigue syndrome (CFS) is a common condition that causes long-lasting exhaustion (fatigue) that doesn't disappear with sleep or rest.
+Chronic fatigue syndrome (CFS) causes long-lasting exhaustion and fatigue unalleviated by sleep or rest.
 In the United States, more than a million people have been diagnosed with CFS.
-For many, CSF reduces their quality of life; luckily, children and young people normally see the condition dissipate as they grow up.
-These are the top 10 symptoms of chronic fatigue syndrome.
+For many, the symptoms of the increasingly common condition reduce their quality of life.

 Receive updates on the latest news and alerts straight to your inbox.